A Child Care Center (CCC) or a Preschool is a commercial facility providing child care for many children.

 Form parents complete if they refuse to immunize their children because of religion or doctor recommendation.

-Required information from Department of Human Services (DHS) checklist, 109.7(2).
+Required information from Department of Health and Human Services (HHS) checklist, 109.7(2).

 Safe Sleep procedures for providers and parents.